batect/batect/docs/GettingStarted.md

-# Getting started guide
+# Getting started tutorial

-The samples shown below are all taken from the [sample project](https://github.com/charleskorn/batect-sample-java).
+The samples shown below are taken from the [Java sample project](https://github.com/charleskorn/batect-sample-java).

 ## Installation

-1. Download the latest version of `batect` from the [releases page](https://github.com/charleskorn/batect/releases), and copy it into your project.
-2. Make sure it's executable (run `chmod +x batect`).
-3. Run `./batect --version` and if you see some version information, you're good to go!

-The `batect` script is designed to be committed alongside your project, and not installed globally.
-It will automatically pull down the correct version of batect for your operating system.

-Note that a JVM must be installed to use batect.
-This requirement will be removed in a future release.
+Before you begin, follow the [installation steps](Installation.md) to setup batect.

 ## First steps: build environment

 To start, we're going to configure a simple build environment, where you can build your application and run unit tests.
-This example is for a Java project that uses Gradle, and assumes that you already have this set up.
+This example is for a Java project that uses Gradle, and assumes that you already have Gradle set up for your project.

 1. Create a `batect.yml` configuration file in the root of your project.
 For example:

     ```yaml
-    project_name: your-really-cool-app

     containers:
       build-env:
         image: openjdk:8u141-jdk
         volumes:
-          - .:/code:cached
+          - local: .
+            container: /code
+            options: cached
-          - .gradle-cache:/root/.gradle:cached
+          - local: .gradle-cache
+            container: /root/.gradle
+            options: cached
         working_directory: /code
         environment:
           - GRADLE_OPTS=-Dorg.gradle.daemon=false